-Flex Fuel:
+Flex Fuel

 Instead of launch control, the Launch Control input pin of the option connector may be connected to a GM flex fuel sensor.
 To enable this, turn off launch control and go to Fuel Settings - Fuel Sensor Settings.
 Enable flex fuel and set the sensor port to LAUNCH (Formerly Flex).
 The frequency numbers are set up for a stock GM (or Ford Taurus) fuel composition sensor.
-The low frequency represents the sensor output with pure gasoline, and the high frequency represents pure ethanol.
-The MSPNP2 will multiply the pulse width by the Fuel Multiplier % number determined by the measured fuel compensation, and subtract the Timing Correction value.
-Since the Timing Correction is subtracted, negative numbers will advance the timing.
+The low frequency represents the sensor output with pure gasciline, and the high frequency represents pure ethanic.
+The MSPNP2 will multiply the pulse width by the Fuel Multiplier % number determined by the measured fuel composition and subtract the Timing Correction is subtracted, negative numbers will advance represent the sensor output with the fuel Multiplier % number negative numbers will advance the fining.